anttisalonen/progbook/rst/flask1.rst

 * We've added another parameter "methods=['POST', 'GET']" to the *decorator* of our function.
 * Instead of returning "Hello world", we return the return value of the render_template() function, and pass this function the file name "radio.html".

 *Exercise*: Modify your hello.py or create a new Python file with the above contents.
 Open your page in your browser.
-You should be able to see one button labeled "Start".
+You should be able to see one button labelled "Start".
 Clicking it shouldn't do anything.

 We now have one button - but we wanted two.

-*Exercise*: Add a button labeled "Stop" below the first button.
+*Exercise*: Add a button labelled "Stop" below the first button.

 Now, you should be able to access the page from your local computer - but if you tried from another computer (or a smartphone), you might see the access will be denied.
 This is because by default Flask only allows connections from the local computer as in debugging mode, any Python code could be executed.
 Assuming you can trust the computers in your network, as per Flask documentation, you can enable Flask to allow connections from all public IPs by adding the parameter "--host=0.0.0.0" to your "flask run" command.